Harris, Biden take in Helene’s destruction in separate visits to Carolinas, Georgia

 The role was familiar for Biden, who has frequently been called on to survey damage and console victims after tornadoes, wildfires, tropical storms and other natural disasters.
 But it's less so for Harris until now, as she vies to succeed him as president.
 Both are also seeking to demonstrate a larger commitment and competence in helping devastated communities after Donald Trump’s false claims about their administration’s response.

-Before leaving for the helicopter tour, Biden wore a vest and boots and hugged and grabbed the hand of Asheville Mayor Esther Manheimer who was at the airport in Greenville, South Carolina, to meet him.
-The White House announced during his flight that he’d also be visiting storm damaged parts of Florida and Georgia on Thursday.
+Biden wore a vest and boots.
+Before his air tour, he hugged and grabbed the hand of Asheville Mayor Esther Manheimer who was at the airport in Greenville, South Carolina, to meet him.
+The White House said he would also be visiting storm damaged parts of Florida and Georgia on Thursday.

 Manheimer noted that they could not close down the area’s one operable road for Biden’s motorcade.
 The White House said Harris had also spoken to the mayor and was planning her own trip to North Carolina in coming days.